ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 ## Trace Generation Framework

-Key requirements for trace generation scripts:
+Now we describe how these components might be integrated into a trace-generation script in order to implement experiments.
+There are several key existing requirements for a trace generation script.
+It must:

-1. Must integrate with `Machina` for model inference
+1. integrate with `Machina` for model inference
-2. Must log to `sequence_storage` for training
+2. log to `sequence_storage` for training
-3. Must implement standard protocols for hyper-parameters
+3. implement standard protocols for hyper-parameters

 Example implementation: